CallumMoss/Gambit-Chess-Engine/diary.md

 09/12/2024:
 Passed some repetition tests, still high draw rate.
+Issues with MVV-LVA and has_found_a_legal_move or forced flag is believed to cause stalemates

 07/12/2024 - 08/12/2024:
 Working on repetition checks.
 Added forced flag checks.